Jon-Webb-79/c_libs/docs/doxygen/sphinx_docs/strings.rst

 Compare Strings
 ===============
-The ``compare_strings`` function can be used to compare two ``str`` structures in much the same way the ``strcmp`` function does for string literals in the ``string.h`` library.
+The ``compare_strings`` function can be used to compare two ``str`` structures in much the same way the ``strccmp`` function does for string literals in the ``string.h`` library.

 .. code-block:: c